google sheets

 Conclusion

-Creating a heat map in Google Sheets enhances data visualization, but the process can be time-consuming.
+Creating a heat map in Google Sheets can be complex and time-consuming, requiring knowledge of specific functions and features.

 Sourcetable Logo